Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ### Step 2 - Execute code and Verify Results

 #### LINE_ITEM_HIST_LD.SQL
 1. Select *"create worksheet from SQL file"*, select the 200_raw/line_item_hist_ld.sql.
 Set the context of our script.
-Highlight these in your worksheet, and run them to set the context.
+Highlight the following SQL statements in your worksheet and run them to set the context.
 ``` sql
 use role     sysadmin;
 use database dev_webinar_orders_rl_db;